 Paak Dang Riverside Restaurant

-Founded by a Singaporean brother-sister duo, Paak Dang is a social enterprise restaurant with a meaningful mission: employing at-risk and underprivileged locals and giving them a pathway to stable work.
-Situated on the banks of the Ping River in the Pa Daet area, it operates as a restaurant, bar, and live music and events venue, drawing a loyal following from both the local community and visiting travellers who appreciate food with a purpose behind it.
-Guests can expect a quiet, relaxed riverside setting away from Chiang Mai's busier central districts, with a menu that blends Thai cuisine with Singaporean flavours — a combination that reflects the founders' heritage and stands out from the typical dining options in the city.
-The atmosphere is calm and unhurried, with good service and a natural waterfront backdrop that suits leisurely meals.
-The venue also hosts live music and private events, so the experience can vary depending on the night.
-A few practical things worth knowing before visiting: the Pa Daet location sits outside the main tourist zone, so arranging transport in advance is advisable.
-No website is currently listed, and opening hours are not confirmed online, so reaching out through available channels or checking Google Maps for the latest information before making the trip is recommended.
-Given its dual role as a social enterprise and event space, visiting on a quieter weekday may offer a more intimate dining experience.
+Founded by Singaporean siblings K-Jin and K-Lin, Paak Dang operates as a restaurant, bar, and live music and events venue with a clear social purpose: employing at-risk and underprivileged locals and offering them a pathway to stable work.
+Situated on the banks of the Ping River in the Pa Daet area, it draws a loyal following from both the local community and visiting travellers who appreciate dining that carries genuine meaning behind it.
+The setting is calm and unhurried, with a natural waterfront backdrop that suits long, leisurely meals.
+The menu blends Thai cuisine with Singaporean flavours, reflecting the founders' heritage and offering something distinct from the typical dining options found elsewhere in Chiang Mai.
+The venue also hosts live music and private events, so the atmosphere can shift depending on the night — reviewers have visited for birthday celebrations and casual meals alike, and found the food and service consistently strong across both.
+A few practical points are worth knowing before the visit.
+The Pa Daet location sits outside Chiang Mai's main tourist zone, so arranging transport in advance is advisable.
+No website is currently listed online, and opening hours are not confirmed, so checking Google Maps or reaching out directly before making the trip is recommended.
+Visiting on a quieter weekday is likely to offer a more intimate experience, particularly for those coming primarily to dine rather than attend an event.

 Experience hints